 The LRC serves as the information center for the college.
-The doors open every weekday morning at 7:00 to a large collection of books, journals and DVDs ... chosen to support curriculum and career development goals.
+The doors open every weekday morning at 7:00 to a large collection of books, journals and DVDs chosen to support curriculum and career development goals.
 The light airy space, with its central fireplace, is conducive to study and reflection.
-Wi-Fi is accessible throughout with charging stations available for personal devices.
-The adjoining computer lab contains 36 PCs providing the opportunity for information literacy instruction as well as other classes.
+Wi-Fi is accessible throughout with charging stations available for personal devices..
 The doors may close at 7:00 pm, but access to a digital library, as well as other database resources is available 24/7, providing thousands of books and hundreds of thousands of articles.
 Reference librarians are available to provide the PTC community with direction to library materials and expertise on multiple kinds of information from multiple sources.